A FAIR File Format for Mathematical Software: Format Specification

-\JSON Schema is a declarative language for describing \JSON file specifications, similar to \RNG for \XML.
-Validator software is available to check if a given \JSON file is consistent with a given schema, for example we use the \Julia package JSONSchema.jl \url{https://github.com/fredo-dedup/JSONSchema.jl}.
-We explain the necessary keywords needed to understand our file specification and refer to \cite{json-schema-2020-12} for a more detail introduction to \JSON Schema.
-The first two properties \texttt{\$id} and \texttt{\$schema} are the locations to the specifications for the file and the version of the schema respectively.
-The \texttt{type} property describes what \JSON type the entry is expected to have. \JSON has four types, namely \texttt{object}, \texttt{string}, \texttt{array} and \texttt{number}, each self explanatory except perhaps for the \texttt{object} type which represent the data structure of a dictionary (or hash map).
 The first occurrence of the \texttt{type} property describes the file itself, where it expects the file to be of type \texttt{object}.
 The \texttt{properties} and \texttt{patternProperties} keywords are used to describe the specifications for the keys and values of the object.
 Only the values with keys being matched in the object specification (either exactly or by regular expression) will be checked.
 The \texttt{required} keyword enforces that the objects have all properties listed in the array, here we enforce that the \texttt{\_type} property is present.
-Some validators can handle common string formats, and so here we enforce that the value of the \texttt{id} should have the format of a UUID.
+Some validators can handle common string formats, so we enforce that the keys of \texttt{\_refs} should have the format of a UUID.
 The \texttt{oneOf} keyword is used to specify that one of the specifications in the list is expected.
-Recursive definitions are also permitted, the \texttt{\$ref} keyword, and the \texttt{\#} symbol is used to specify a recursive definition with the same specifications as the root.
-Other definitions can be described using the \texttt{\$defs} section and can be referred to using a path.
-The parameters of a type may be arbitrary objects or types.
-Hence the \texttt{params} property can be any one of \texttt{object}, \texttt{string} or \texttt{array}.
+The \texttt{\$ref} keyword uses a path or URL to refer to specifications defined elsewhere, the \texttt{\#} symbol denotes the root.
+Other definitions can be described using the \texttt{\$defs} section.
+For example, our definition for \texttt{data} accepts several options including recursive \texttt{object} and \texttt{array} structures as well as data formatted in accordance with \polymake's schema.